Young-won/deepbiome/docs/source/usage.rst

 Logging
 --------------------------------

-For logging, you have to use the logging instance.
+For logging, we can use the logging instance.
 For example:

 .. code-block:: python